-I found myself shooting lots of film, and my wallet was feeling the pinch from having it all developed.
+My wallet was feeling the pinch from having all that film developed.
 I figured that if I bought an entry-level digital camera it would pay for itself within three or four road trips.
 So I went shopping.
 Based on Philip Greenspun’s recommendations (at the time) on photo.net I settled on the Kodak EasyShare Z730.
 Not only did Mr. Greenspun have nothing but good things to say about it, but Kodak was selling refurbished units for far, far less than list price.
 I love a bargain, so I bit.

-I figured I was going to be like the guy who’d owned a succession of beater cars but had just bought his first new car – basic transportation, a Hyundai, maybe.
-The Hyundai isn’t anything special, to be sure, but it would seem wonderful compared to the discarded ’82 Buick that didn’t always start.
-After a while, the Hyundai would show its true colors as an entry-level car.
+I figured I was going to be like the guy who’d owned a succession of beater cars but had just bought his first new car – basic transportation.
+It wouldn’t be anything special, but it would seem wonderful compared to the discarded ’82 Buick that didn’t always start.
+After a while, it would show its true colors as an entry-level car.

 I was wrong.
-More than two years on, I enjoy this camera as much as when it first arrived.
+I enjoy this camera as much as when it first arrived.
 That’s not to say it’s a great camera – true to Kodak’s mission, it’s a point-and-shoot for the masses.
-It’s just highly competent.
+But for its time (2006), it was highly competent.

 The Z730’s five-megapixel resolution was on the small side even when I bought the camera, but who really makes huge enlargements?
-What it lacks in resolution, it makes up for in lens; its f/2.8 Schneider-Kreuznach Variogon is very sharp.
+What it lacks in resolution, it makes up for in lens; its f/2.8 Schneider-Kreuznach Variogon is very good.
 It’s also a bit wide, at 33mm, which is good for roadscapes.
-If I’ve ever talked to you about this camera, I’ve probably said it sports a 28mm lens, which is just wishful thinking.
-I’d love to have a 28mm lens.
-It does have a 4x zoom, though.
+It offers a 4x optical zoom, to 132mm equivalent.
 It lacks image stabilization, but shake seems to be a problem only at maximum zoom.
 I have found that if I back off a hair from max, my photos are crisp.

-The Z730 is ready to shoot within a couple seconds of turning it on, and its autofocus quickly sizes up a shot.
-I seldom have to wait for it.
-I’ve missed shots only while trying to turn the camera on – the mode-selector dial, which doubles as the on/off switch, is fiddly and hard to work.
-While I’m complaining, I might as well mention that the sun washes out the little 2.2-inch LCD, but at least the Z730 has an optical viewfinder.
+The Z730 is ready to shoot within a couple seconds of turning it on.
+The mode-selector dial, which doubles as the on/off switch, is fiddly; I’ve missed a few shots trying to turn the camera on.
+Its autofocus was fast enough in its day but seems sluggish today, and in low-contrast scenes it struggled to lock.
+While I’m complaining, I might as well mention that the sun washes out the little 2.2-inch LCD.
+Fortunately, the Z730 has an optical viewfinder.
 Also, the battery that came with the camera was good for only about 300 shots, which isn’t enough when I’m on the road.
-I bought a stouter battery and have shot 700 in a day with it.
+I bought a stouter battery and have shot 700 images in a day with it.
 Finally, its aperture-priority, shutter-priority, and manual modes are limited.
 The Z730 is aggressively about pointing and shooting, not about giving control to the photographer.

 But I haven’t needed much control to get good results with the family snapshots and roadside landscapes that make up the bulk of my photographs.
-The Z730’s autofocus, coupled with its strong lens, does a great job nearly all the time.
+Under those conditions, the Z730 does a great job nearly all the time.

-The Z730 excels in diffused and indirect light.
+The Kodak EasyShare Z730 excels in diffused and indirect light.
 This covered bridge is also in Putnam County, not far from the road above.